 Accidental drug overdose is currently the leading cause of death in the United States for those under 50.
 Drug overdose deaths now exceed those attributable to firearms, car accidents, homicides, or HIV/AIDS.
-More people died from a drug overdose in 2016 alone than died in the entire Vietnam War.
+More Americans died from a drug overdose in 2017 alone than died in the entire Vietnam War.

 Most of these deaths are preventable, but the "tough on crime" rhetoric of the decades-long drug war and the stigma associated with drug use have blocked the widespread adoption of life-saving overdose prevention and treatment policies.